-THE faithful Commons have not refused to assist Ministers in essentially changing the constitution of the Church of England.
-Much depends, as the saying is, upon the manner of doing the thing.
-The specific necessity which is pleaded on behalf of the measure might have been met without altering the state of the Church of England.
-Indeed, there is not a word to be said against providing for the proper performance of the episcopal duties in the sees of London and It is not we, therefore, who speak in terms Durham, and for making all handsome provision on behalf of the two aged prelates.
+state of the Church of England.
+Indeed, there is not a word to be said against providing for the proper performance of the episcopal duties in the sees of London and Durham, and for making all handsome provision on behalf of the two aged prelates.
 Dr. BLOMFIELD was born in 1786, and is therefore seventy years of age; but his con-dition of health is worse than might have been expected from the mere duration of his life.
 Dr. MALTBY was born in 1770, and is therefore eighty-six years of age.
-He has been twenty years in his present bishopric; he is fatigued; other men could perform the duties better; and he ought to have the right to retire.
-The two bishops are rich men, they have enjoyed handsome incomes for many years, and the relatives for whom they have provided might reasonably be expected to provide for them in return.
-We do not, however, hold with them who think that a State should be near in providing for its old servants.
-A handsome generosity is the very life-blood of social intercourse, for States as well as for every rank of life; and it is not well for the official body to set a bad example.
-The duties of the two sees must be performed.
-Lord PALMERSTON'S Government is answeraffairs, and in some way or other we might expect to see acting bishops appointed to London and Durham-of course with proper payment for the work done.
-Arrangements of this kind have been formerly made in various ways, by the appointment of Suffragan or Coadjutor Bishops.
-In the case of Bath and Wells, Sir ROBERT PEEL proposed, as it were, to place the see in commission; perhaps it is a still better plan to permit the aged Bishops to retire from duty, and to place the office in perfectly new hands.
-Any measure for this purpose, we conceive, ought 60001. to have nothing but support from Parliament, and from the public.
+He has been twenty years in his present bishopric; he is fatigued; other men could perform the they have enjoyed handsome incomes for many years, and the relatives for whom they The duties of the two sees must be performed.
+Lord PALMERSTON'S Government is answeraffairs, and in some way or other we might absence of a policy would, in strict humanity, London and Durham-of course with proper payment for the work done.
+Arrangements has a saleable value. of this kind have been formerly made in various ways, by the appointment of Suffragan were, to place the see in commission; perhaps it is a still botter plan to permit the a policy in that office, the plea would have place the office in perfectly new hands.
+Any measure for this purpose, we conceive, ought 60001. to have nothing but support from Parliament, and from the public. at the end of last year.
+They have actually MERSTON take away the episcopal character and the second second